slacgismo/gridlabd-project-template-v0/README.md

 ## Step 4

-Click on the [[actions]] tab to inspect the result of the simulation.
+Click on the `Actions` tab to inspect the result of the latest simulation.

 ## Step 5

-Download the results from the artifacts
+Download the results from the latest action's artifacts.